SorenRusbjerg/Project-Behavioral-Cloning/writeup.md

 #### 1. An appropriate model architecture has been employed

+My model consists of a input layers, convolutional layers and dense layers.

+**Input layers**
+ Input is first cropped top/bottom to suiteable size without car front and top landscape.
+The input is then normalized and resized to 128x128 using a Keras lambda layer, to decrease the image resolution before conv. layers.

+**Convolutional layers**
-My model consists of a convolution neural network with 3 convolutional layers with 5x5 and 3x3 filter sizes and depths at 8, 32 and 64 featuremaps.
+The model uses a convolution neural network with 3 convolutional layers with 5x5 and 3x3 filter sizes and depths at 8, 32 and 64 featuremaps, with maxpooling layers in between to reduce resolution.

-The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
+The model includes RELU layers to introduce nonlinearity,

+**Dense layers**
 The model ends in three dense layers of 1024, 256 and 12 neurons.

 #### 2. Attempts to reduce overfitting in the model